Telford and Wrekin Remembers

 A range of virtual and physical events organised by the Council will be taking place next month across the borough to mark Remembrance Sunday and Armistice Day.

-With many commemorative events cancelled or scaled back due to the coronavirus pandemic, the Council is stepping up its activity to ensure that the borough continues to pay its respects and remembers those who have served and fallen in conflict for their country.
+With Engand now being in another national lockdown commemorative events for Remembrance Sunday and Armistice are having to be cancelled or scaled back.
+The Council is stepping up its activity to ensure that the borough continues to pay its respects and remembers those who have served and fallen in conflict for their country.

-Between 7 November and 11 November, the Council is organising a range of different events which people can get involved in online or see safely in person.
+A range of different events are being organised which people can get involved in online and in their own homes.

 The programme will include:

-•The lighting up of a number of key war memorials in the borough’s main towns.
-A number of landmark structures in central Telford will also be illuminated poppy red.
+• The lighting up of a number of key war memorials in the borough’s main towns.
+Southwater One, The Silver Swallow Bridge and The Ironbridge will also be lit.

-•A live stream of the Council’s own COVID safe Armistice Day event at 11am on 11 November at the existing memorial in Telford Town Park, including the playing of the Last Post and two minute silence.
+• A live stream of the Council’s own COVID safe Armistice Day event at 11am on 11 November.
 Residents will be encouraged to watch this and join in the two minute silence on their doorsteps, workplace or online.

 Council leader Shaun Davies said: “With the 75th anniversary of the end of World War II this year, it’s more important than ever that we help the borough to continue to mark Remembrance Sunday and Armistice Day as best we can in these difficult times.

-“Due to coronavirus restrictions, many of the usual Remembrance events in the borough are now unlikely to happen or will be scaled back, so we are helping to provide some focal points that people can join in either virtually at home or at a safe social distance in person, to ensure that we can all continue to pay our respects .”
+“Due to lockdown restrictions, many of the usual Remembrance events in the borough are now unlikely to happen or will be scaled back, so we are helping to provide some focal points that people can join in virtually at home to ensure that we can all continue to pay our respects .”

 Cllr Eileen Callear, cabinet lead for leisure, libraries and culture, added: “We will be working closely with a range of partners including the Royal British Legion on our plans and hope as many people as possible will want to get involved in these.